 Students are advised on how to use the HANDSHAKE platform on the ACES homepage to find out about and apply for summer, internship, and permanent job opportunities.
 Each year numerous employer representatives from business, industry, health care, education, and government visit ACES to interview students for these types of opportunities.
 All information pertaining to these visits is contained in the HANDSHAKE link on the ACES homepage.

 The campus wide experiential learning program SOAR is coordinated in the ACES office.
 Students are advised how to contribute to and utilize their own personal profile to help better prepare them for career or graduate school.

 ACES hosts numerous general and specialized job fairs each year for students and alumni.
 Upcoming job fair dates can be found on the ACES homepage.

-The University Testing Center: The University Testing Center coordinates national tests and exams and is housed in the Knight Hall basement, Room 4.
+The University Testing Center: The University Testing Center coordinates national tests and exams and is housed in the second fllor of COE Library, Room 219.
 Students may register to take national tests and professional school entrance exams.
 Information is available on the University Testing Center web site www.uwyo.edu/UTC or by calling (307) 766-2188.

 Learning Resource Network (LeaRN)

 April Heaney, PhD, Director

 The Learning Resource Network (LeaRN) offers first-year program, academic learning communities, and an umbrella of academic support initiatives for UW’s entering and undergraduate students.
 The program’s mission is to provide high-impact academic programs to increase the success and persistence of UW’s undergraduates.
 LeaRN programs support access, academic achievement, and impactful teaching and mentoring within all programs.